adrinamin/blyf/README.md

 ## Testing the file upload

-When just using the terminal, you can use curl:
+When just using the terminal, you can use either curl or the e2e_testing.sh script.
+When using the e2e_testing shell script, double check if it is executable, beforehand.
+When running curl commands, you can do something like this:

 ```bash
 curl -X POST -F "file=@ test.txt" http://localhost:8080/upload
 ```

+Ultimately, the e2e_testing script does more or less the same.